cvat-ai/cvat/site/content/en/docs/api_sdk/sdk/highlevel-api.md

 and implement additional relevant operations, including both the general Read-Update-Delete and object-specific ones.
 The set of available general operations depends on the object type.

 _Repositories_ provide management operations for corresponding Entities.
-Typically, you don't need to create Repository objects manually.
+You don't need to create Repository objects manually.
 To obtain a Repository object, use the corresponding `Client` instance member: